 Animas River and Trout Season

 Cutthroat, rainbows and browns are the main trout species that live within the river and the average fish is 12 to 16 inches.
 However 18 to 20 inch fish are common.
 Monster trout in the 7 to 10 pound range do in fact lurk in the Animas and only show themselves once in awhile.
 Sight nymphing, stripping streamers and casting dries to these wild and planted fish make it a fantastic wade or float fishing.
 The season on the Animas River is year-round.
 On occasion there will be slush in the river during really cold periods such as mid winter.
 Also, the river will become muddy and high during spring run-off in May.
+On the more unique ways to reach the upper Animas is by train to the upper canyon.
+This is one of the ways to access this section of the river.

 Introducing Vallecito Lake

 Vallecito Lake area is a perfect Durango getaway for summer fishing vacations, fall fly fishing…even winter ice fishing.
 This is the best location for a day trip of only 18 miles out of downtown Durango to catch a record-breaking Rainbow, German Brown or Cutthroat Trout.
 Visitors also catch Northern Pike and Kokanee Salmon.
+Pike fishing is also great here.
+In fact, the previous Colorado pike record holder was out of Vallecito.

 From Jan.
 1 through Dec.
 31 of each year the Waters of Colorado are open to fishing year-round except as otherwise noted in their regulations.

 A fishing license is required for people 16 years of age and older.
 Children under the age of 16 are not required to have a fishing license.
 The bag limit for children under 16 is half the daily bag and possession limit.
 It is not necessary that a licensed angler accompany a person under age 16.
+The annual license dates are April 1st to March 31st.

 A resident fishing license is $26.00 per year.
 Residents 64 and older are Free.
 Nonresident Fishing Licenses is $56.00 per year.
 A five day license is $21.00, a one day license is $9.00.
 Please note that the $.25 fee on each license goes to the Colorado Search and Rescue fund.